1674 - 1679

 Doctor Howe resigns as commissioner.
 President Wilson appoints former New York City deputy police commissioner Frederick A. Wallis as his successor.

-President Warren G. Harding replaces Commissioner Wallis with banker and philanthropist Robert E. Todd.
+President Warren G. Harding replaces Commissioner Wallis with banker and philanthropist Robert E. Tod.
 An immigrant quota system is introduced.

 National Origins Act passed.
 Immigrants are now required to obtain visas in American consulates before embarking for America.
 Country of Origin quota limits reduced the amount of immigrants that could enter into the United States.
 As a consequence, immigration to the United States was dramatically reduced.